Surfing and Swimming

 Green fees are $25.
 Green fee players with a current NZ golf handicap are more than welcome to join the club members in match of the day events.

-The Solid Energy Centre is Westport’s recreation base and has something for everyone.
+The Pulse Energy Recreation Centre is Westport’s recreation base and has something for everyone.
 The facility includes 3 swimming pools, a fitness centre, a 2 court sports stadium, squash court and a hockey turf.
 There are also meeting rooms for small and large meetings and conferences.

 The fitness centre hosts a great selection of daily exercise classes that visitors are most welcome to join, and the aqua aerobics classes provide a great opportunity for those who like to exercise in the pool.
-See the Solid Energy Centre website for more details.
+See the Pulse Energy Recreation Centre for more details.

 Craddock Drive, Westport